xtreme1-io/xtreme1/backend/README.md

 java -Dspring.profiles.active=local -jar target/x1-community-backend-0.5-SNAPSHOT.jar
 ```

+Now you can access the backend service at `http://localhost:8280/`.

 ## Coding Standards

 The code you contribute should follow the guidelines of [Alibaba Java Coding Guidelines](https://github.com/alibaba/Alibaba-Java-Coding-Guidelines).
 There also have checking plugins for most popular IDEs, such as Intellij IDEA, VS Code etc., you can search "Alibaba Java Coding Guidelines" in each's IDE's plugin repository.
+There should be no `BLOCKER` and `CRITICAL` error in the code you contribute, excepting for naming error like `DTO`, `BO` etc.